-To have your infringement notice transferred to another person (eg because they bought your vehicle before it was ticketed), download and print the PDF version of the infringement query form (PDF 88KB) along with the transfer liability form (PDF 64KB).
+To have your infringement notice transferred to another person (eg because they bought your vehicle before it was ticketed), download and print the infringement query form (PDF 88KB) along with the transfer liability form (PDF 64KB).
 Complete both forms and send them to us.

 If you have received a formal reminder notice from Auckland Transport to pay a ticket and the expiry date of the reminder notice has passed, contact us to see if the fine has been lodged at Court.
 If it has, then AT cannot accept payment.
 You will need to contact the District Court to make payment.

 The infringement notice process is set out in various statutes (Transport Act 1962 and the Summary Proceedings Act 1957).
 These detail the way in which infringement notices may be served, and the administrative process relating to that ticket.

 Visit www.fines.govt.nz for more information on the fines process.

 Please allow 10 working days to receive notification from an infringement adjudicator, outlining the outcome of our review.
 If the final due date for payment falls prior to this 10-day period, please contact the AT Call Centre on 09 355 3553 to advise of the situation and the urgency required in dealing with your request.
 Please don't hesitate to contact us if you require any further information or have other urgent questions.